assen-totin/cdn/README.md

 Only useful when request type is set to `mongo`.

 Set the database connection string in the configuration option `cnd_db_dsn` using the standard MongoDB driver syntax following syntax: `mongodb://user:password@hostname:port[,more-hosts-if-replicaset]/database?options` where `options` may include such as `replicaSet=some_name` or `authSource=some_database`.

+## Internal

+This transport is usually used when request type is `json` (JSON file format, preferred) or `xml` (XML file format).

+The metadata will be saved into a local file alongside the uploaded file itself, as either JSON (preferred as it is faster) or XML.

+There are no configuration options for this transport.

 # File uploads